jasujm/bridge/README.md

 Run the backend (server):

-    $ bridge --positions=positions --connect=peer‐endpoints   \
+    $ bridge --config=config‐file --positions=positions    \
+    >   --connect=peer‐endpoints                           \
     >   --cs-cntl=cardserver‐control‐endpoint              \
-    >   --cs-peer=cardserver‐base‐peer‐endpoint endpoint
+    >   --cs-peer=cardserver‐base‐peer‐endpoint

-The backend opens two sockets into two consequtive ports starting at `endpoint`.
+The backend opens two sockets into two consequtive ports (by default 5555 and 5556 unless otherwise configured).
 The first one is used to receive commands from the frontend and peers.
 The second one is for publishing events to the clients.

 The options are:

-    endpoint   The endpoint for control socket.
-The endpoint for event socket has the same interface but one greater port, i.e. if the endpoint for control socket is tcp://*:5555, the endpoint for event socket is tcp://*:5556.
-    positions  JSON list containing positions the backend instance controls.
+    config     A lua script used to configure the backend.
+There is a sample config file in sample/config.lua of the repository with comments. positions  JSON list containing positions the backend instance controls.
                E.g. ["north"].
 If omitted, all positions are controlled. connect    JSON list containing the control endpoints of the peers.
 E.g.